Photon: The Ultimate Game on Planet Earth: Technology and gameplay

 Customers joined by purchasing a photo ID badge (ranging in price at different areas from $10–35), and then paid a per-game fee (or a blanket fee on special nights that allowed unlimited play).
 Games lasted six minutes, with cues from the soundtrack that regular players could utilize for more strategic games.
 During game play, monitors on the observation deck and in the waiting areas showed scoring, with players listed under self-chosen handles.
 Most players referred to each other by their handles, which became its own identity, instead of their real names.
 League players in retail games would often tag their handles with their team names, like multiplayers do today, to distinguish themselves from the "noobs" or new players.

 In many franchises, Photon leagues were formed, and tournament games were held regularly.
 Tactics and strategy were a big part of league competition and rules governing the covering of IR sensors were often implemented for players that would obscure their ability to get hit by pressing against walls or wearing their helmet high on the head to avoid being zapped by straight on shots.
-This included "cocking", which was described as cocking your head back to obscure the helmet, holding your gun slightly down between shooting to avoid direct gun shots, while covering your breastplate with your hand.
+This included "cocking", which was described as cocking player's head back to obscure the helmet, holding gun slightly down between shooting to avoid direct gun shots, while covering their breastplate with their hand.